mitanvir05/TravelLodge/README.md

 - email : huest@gmail.com
 - pass: 123456789

-# Travel Lodge: Your Gateway to Seamless Stay Experiences
+# Travel Lodge-Your Simple Solution for Hassle Free Stays

 Welcome to Travel Lodge, your ultimate destination for seamless and personalized travel experiences!
 Our innovative hotel booking platform offers a trifecta of functionalities catering to every type of user: guests, hosts, and administrators.